BritishBambi/halo-history/README.md

 ## Bugs

 During early development I had incorrectly assigned the list-style for my navigation in the wrong area.
 It was only when resizing to test responsiveness I realised it was there but hidden as it was the same colour as thhe background.
-I was able to fix this by moving the list style rule from the #controls ul to #controls li
+I was able to fix this by moving the list style rule from the #controls ul to #controls li.

+For some duration my footer text was not on one line.
+I was unable to find out why, I then discovered that the divs representing the content blocks on the main page were not the same height as the entire section was set to be.
+By Setting them down from 400px to 300px the same as the #about section.
+The content did not change, however the footer text rearanged itself to fit on one line.

 ## Credits